 - Some pupils work with classes from Ballyclare Primary School and teach them French and share in their celebrations for the European Day of Languages.

 French Language Immersion Trip to Paris

-The annual 4 day trip to Paris in June offers pupils an ideal opportunity to practise their language skills and to enhance their cultural knowledge of France.
+A 4 day trip to Paris offers pupils an ideal opportunity to practise their language skills and to enhance their cultural knowledge of France.

 Queen’s Film Theatre

 Outings to the Queen’s Film Theatre are organised throughout the year to view foreign-language films.
 These are usually related to topics that are studied in class and are followed by a question and answer session.